logicalclocks/feature-store-api/docs/integrations/sagemaker.md

 ## Connecting to the Feature Store

-Your are now ready to connect to the Hopsworks Feature Store from SageMaker:
+You are now ready to connect to the Hopsworks Feature Store from SageMaker:

 ```python
 import hsfs